Skip navigation

 8. Locate the Application (client) ID for your newly registered app.
 Copy this and paste it into the Duo Access Gateway admin portal as the Azure Client ID.

-9. Locate the Directory (tenant) ID for your Azure AD domain, copy it, and paste it into the Duo Access Gateway admin portal as the Azure Tenant ID.
+9. Locate the Directory (tenant) ID for your Entra ID domain, copy it, and paste it into the Duo Access Gateway admin portal as the Azure Tenant ID.

 10. Click Add an Application ID URI under "Application ID URI" on the Overview blade.

-12. Click Certificate & secrets in the "Manage" section of your Azure domain's blade.
+12. Click Certificate & secrets in the "Manage" section of your domain's blade.

 13. Under "Client secrets" click New client secret.
-In the Description leave a comment then under "Expires" select Never.
+In the Description leave a comment then under "Expires" select Custom and set the Start date to today and the End date to two years from today (the maximum).
 This creates a new key, but the key value is hidden until you save your changes.
 Click Add.

 14. The new key's value is shown after you save.
-Copy the VALUE and paste it into the Duo Access Gateway admin portal as the Azure Key.
+Copy the Value and paste it into the Duo Access Gateway admin portal as the Azure (OpenID Connect) Key.

 This is your only chance to view the key value!
 If you leave this blade before entering the key value into the Duo Access Gateway, then you can't view the same key's value again and you'll have to create a new one.